A biopsy is the removal of a small piece of tissue for laboratory examination.

 There are several different types of biopsies.

-A needle biopsy is called a percutaneous biopsy.
-It removes tissue using a needle attached to a hollow tube called a syringe.
-The needle is passed several times through the tissue being examined.
+With either type of needle biopsy, the needle is passed several times through the tissue being examined.
 The doctor uses the needle to remove the tissue sample.
-Needle biopsies are often done using CT scan or ultrasound.
+Needle biopsies are often done using CT scan, MRI, mammogram, or ultrasound.
 These imaging tools help guide the doctor to the right area.

 A laparoscopic biopsy uses much smaller surgical cuts than open biopsy.
 A camera-like instrument (laparoscope) and tools can be inserted.
 The laparoscope helps guide the surgeon to the right place to take the sample.

 Before scheduling the biopsy, tell your health care provider about any medicines you are taking, including herbs and supplements.
-You may be asked to stop taking some for a while, particularly those that can make you bleed.
-Such medicines include aspirin, Coumadin (warfarin), and nonsteroidal anti-inflammatory medications (NSAIDs).
+You may be asked to stop taking some for a while.
+These include blood thinners such as:

 DO NOT stop or change your medicines without first talking to your provider.

-In a needle biopsy, you will feel a small sharp pinch at the site of the biopsy.
-Sometimes local anesthesia is injected to lessen the pain.
+With a needle biopsy, you may feel a small sharp pinch at the site of the biopsy.
+Local anesthesia is injected to lessen the pain.

-In an open or laparoscopic biopsy, local or general anesthesia is often used so that you will be pain-free.
+In an open or laparoscopic biopsy, general anesthesia is often used so that you will be pain free.

 A biopsy is most often done to examine tissue for disease.